SenseLogic/PHOENIX/README.md

 phoenix --extract STYLE/ --trim --create PHX/ PHP/
 ```

-Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder, extracting  stylesheets into the `STYLE/` folder and creating the output folders if needed.
+Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder, extracting trimmed style sheets into the `STYLE/` folder and creating the output folders if needed.

 ```bash
 phoenix --extract STYLE/ --trim --create --watch PHX/ PHP/
 ```

-Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder, extracting trimmed style files into the `STYLE/` folder and creating the output folders if needed, then watches the Phoenix files for modifications.
+Converts the Phoenix files of the `PHX/` folder into matching PHP files in the `PHP/` folder, extracting trimmed style sheets into the `STYLE/` folder and creating the output folders if needed, then watches the Phoenix files for modifications.

 ## Version